gianlucaDElia/myLinuxConfig/README.md

 sudo setxkbmap
 ```
 # Google DNS
 Remove all the lines regarding the physical ethernet controllers from /etc/network/interfaces file.
-Then configure it from Network Manager GUI
+Then configure them from Network Manager GUI